Bias robustness of depth estimators in multivariate settings: Depth as a residual smallness concept

 \section{Depth as a residual smallness concept}

 So far we have shed light on the relationship between concentration inequalities and the concept of asymptotic maximum bias for depth estimators in the multivariate and regression setting.
-We next want to strengthen some connections between some equivalent concepts of depth. \cite{Carrizosa1996} and \cite{AMY2002}\emph{\ }independently came up with a residual smallness concept which comprises the notion of depth given in the univariate and multivariate model as well as the univariate regression model.
-More precisely, we can define the depth of $\boldsymbol{\theta }\in \mathbf{ \mathbb{R} }^{p}$ as
+We next want to state a unified view for all the definitions of depth considered in Section 2. \cite {Carrizosa1996} and \cite{AMY2002}\emph{\ }independently came up with a residual smallness concept which comprises the notion of depth given in the univariate and multivariate model as well as the univariate regression model.
+More precisely, the depth of $\boldsymbol{\theta }\in \mathbf{\mathbb{R}}^{p}$ can be defined as